 The articles of association of New Kiniksa will authorize the board of directors of New Kiniksa (generally and unconditionally) to allot equity securities, or to grant rights to subscribe for or to convert or exchange any securities into shares of New Kiniksa, up to ten percent (10%) of the issued share capital of New Kiniksa at the date of such resolution.
 Such authority will be granted for a period of 15 months, but New Kiniksa may seek renewal (by way of an approval by the affirmative vote of the holders of a majority in voting power of the votes cast at a General Meeting) for additional five-year terms or more frequently.
 Any issue of shares in New Kiniksa will be subject to rights of pre-emption unless expressly disapplied in the articles of association of New Kiniksa or by resolution of a majority of shareholders representing 75 percent (75%) or more of the total voting rights of the shareholders of New Kiniksa present at a general meeting and eligible to vote (a "Special Resolution").
-The articles of association of New Kiniksa will authorize the board of directors of New Kiniksa (generally and unconditionally) to disapply statutory pre-emption rights on any allotment and issue of shares of New Kiniksa up to ten percent (10%) of the issued share capital of New Kiniksa at the date of such resolution.
-Such authority will be granted for a period of 15 months, but New Kiniksa may seek renewal by way of a Special Resolution for additional five-year terms or more frequently.
+The articles of association of New Kiniksa will authorize the board of directors of New Kiniksa (generally and unconditionally) to disapply statutory pre-emption rights on any allotment and issue of shares of New Kiniksa if approved by a Special Resolution up to such proportion of the issued share capital of New Kiniksa at the date of such Special Resolution as is approved by such Special Resolution.
+Such authority will be granted for a period of five years as approved by such Special Resolution, but New Kiniksa may seek renewal by way of a further Special Resolution for additional five-year terms or more frequently.